-As you research policies, keep in mind group health insurance costs are on the rise.
+As you research policies, keep in mind that group health insurance costs are on the rise.

 Yes.
 Employers can control their health insurance costs with a simple solution: reimburse premiums instead of paying for them.

-In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health care reimbursement plan like a qualified small employer health reimbursement arrangement (QSEHRA).
-By doing so, employers are able fix their costs on a monthly basis, and employees can choose an individual health insurance policy that best meets their health and financial needs.
+In other words, employers may reimburse employees tax-free for their individual health insurance premiums by establishing a formal, compliant health reimbursement arrangement (HRA) like a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA).
+By doing so, employers are able fix their costs on a monthly basis, and employees can choose an individual health insurance policy that best meets their health and financial situation.

 Aside from offering more choices, individual health insurance reimbursement is a cost-effective solution for employers who want to provide health care benefits to their employees.